adao/tonydao.pro/src/_thoughts/2024-01-17-no-motifvation.md

 To each their own .
 What one man does does not dictate what all men should do (choose your role models carefully)

-I'm sitting here writing this because this is what I'm feeling at this moment .
-I don't have an answer .
+I'm sitting here writing this because this is what I'm feeling at the moment .
+I don't have an answer quite yet .
 But I can tell you there's absolutely nothing wrong with this moment .
 It's actually quiet and quite peaceful .
-It is a stark contrast to the feelings described earlier .
+A stark contrast to the feelings of yesterday .

 Perhaps enjoy it .